dplanitzer/Serena/Commands/shell/README.md

 Escape a character on the command line by prefixing it with a '\\' (backslash) character.
 Escaping a character prevents the shell from interpreting the character and it is instead treated as a literal character with no special meaning attached to it.

-For example, the character sequence '\n' causes the shell to insert the literal character 'n' into the command line and the character sequence '\$' prevents the shell from interpreting the \$ as the beginning of a variable reference.
-Instead the \$ is inserted into the command line as the literal \$ character.
+For example, the character sequence '\\+' causes the shell to insert the literal character '+' into the command line and the character sequence '\\$' prevents the shell from interpreting the \$ as the beginning of a variable reference.
+Instead \$ is inserted into the command line as the literal \$ character.

 ### Single Quoted Strings